Student Activities

 Students are elected to the council for a full academic year.

-If you have any concerns that you would like to raise, use any of the following resources:
+If you have any concerns that you would like to raise, please contact CE Student Council President or one of the representatives mentioned below

 CE STUDENT HONOR SOCIETY